I. Strengthening values education (including moral and civic education, and Basic Law education)

 - F.1 Life and Society subject enables our students to understand the importance, ideas and concepts of the Basic Law;

-- Specifically, perseverance and gratefulness have been identified as the STMC Annual School Plan priority values and attitudes.
+- Specifically, positive attitudes, perseverance and gratefulness have been identified as the STMC Annual School Plan priority values and attitudes.
 These values and attitudes are infused into the learning and teaching of all KLAs as well.

 II.
 Reinforcing the learning of Chinese history and Chinese culture